huseyinyilmaz/placebo/doc/index.rst

         request_query_params = last_request.query
         ...

-Accesing placebo object through class is really easy and does not require any change on rest of our code (`last_request = SimplePlacebo.last_request`).
-But there is a downside to this aproach.
-Since last_request here is a class attribute, it is shared by all instances.
-So, if get_items call fails to do a request, we can still have a last_request attribute on class becuase another test might be using same Placebo and already register a last request before our test is run.
+Accesing the placebo object through the class like this is really easy and does not require any change on rest of the code (`last_request = SimplePlacebo.last_request`).
+But there is a downside to this aproach: Since last_request here is a class attribute, it is shared by all instances.
+So, if get_items call fails to do a request, we can still have a last_request attribute on class becuase another test might be using same Placebo object and could already have registered a ``last_request`` before our test is run.

-To solve this problem Placebo instances also have a last_request.
-That way you can access last_request only mocked by current instance.
+To solve this problem, you can use the second way of getting the last mocked request -- By accessing the ``last_requet`` attribute of a Placebo instance.
+That way you can access the ``last_request`` that is only mocked by the current instance.

-To get last_request from instance, first we need access to instance of Placebo we want to use.
+To get ``last_request`` from an instance, first we need access the instance of Placebo we want to use.
 Here is an example:

 .. code-block:: python